programmfabrik/easydb-documentation/en/README.md

 The documentation includes the technical description, the instructions for use and explanatory notes.

 For the documentation of **easydb in version 4** please use the following link: [docs.4.easydb.de](http://docs.4.easydb.de) (german only).

+## Web browser

+easydb is a web application and is operated via a web browser.
+Unless otherwise stated, easydb is supported for the latest stable versions of:

+* Chrome
+* Firefox
+* IE11 (nur bis 9.1.2018, siehe ​https://support.microsoft.com/de-de/help/13853/windows-lifecycle-fact-sheet)
+* Edge
+* Safari

+We primarily updated and test our software in Chrome.
+Therefore we recommend to use easydb with Chrome in the latest version.

 ## Support